Let’s catch up, shall we?

 All-in-all, six weeks after attending Wood Fire University, we had a logo, trailer, oven, branded tent, tables and all of the supplies we’d need to setup and run our mobile wood-fired pizzeria.

 The only downside?
-It’s too late in the year to pay for and go through the process of getting licensed. we’ll officially open next spring.
+It’s too late in the year to pay for and go through the process of getting licensed.
+We’ll officially open next spring.

 That said, we wanted to learn our new oven, test our processes and get unbiased feedback from people outside of our close friends and family.
 People who would be honest.